Blaine Luetkemeyer: Missouri state politics

 In 1998, Luetkemeyer was elected to the Missouri House of Representatives from the 115th Legislative District.
 As a state representative, Luetkemeyer chaired the Financial Services Committee and the House Republican Caucus and co-sponsored a statewide constitutional amendment defining marriage as being between a man and a woman, which was approved by 71% of Missouri voters in 2004.
 He also worked on legislation to allow Missourians to carry concealed firearms, ban partial-birth abortions, and reform worker compensation laws.
 He also supported deregulation of the financial industry—specifically the lending industry.

 In 2004, Luetkemeyer did not seek reelection but instead was one of seven Republicans who ran for state treasurer.
 He finished second in the Republican primary, losing to Sarah Steelman, who won the general election.

 In 2005, Governor Matt Blunt appointed Luetkemeyer Missouri Tourism Director, a post he held until he ran for the U.S. House of Representatives in 2008.
 One of his projects was working with Blunt and Lt.
 Governor Peter Kinder to start the Tour of Missouri, a cycling event modeled on the Tour de France.

 U.S. House of Representatives

-Luetkemeyer's district, currently the 3rd, was numbered as the 9th from 2009 to 2013.
+Luetkemeyer's district, the 3rd, was numbered as the 9th from 2009 to 2013.
 It contains most of east-central Missouri, including Jefferson City and some of the southern and northern St. Louis suburbs and exurbs.

 Elections

 2008

 Luetkemeyer became a candidate for the open seat in the 9th Congressional District after incumbent Kenny Hulshof’s resignation in his unsuccessful bid for governor.
 Luetkemeyer won the Republican primary with 39.7% of the vote against state representatives Bob Onder and Danie Moore, as well as Brock Olivo and Dan Bishir.
-Luetkemeyer narrowly won the general election.
+Luetkemeyer narrowly won the general election over Democratic state representative Judy Baker.
+It was the only time since Hulshof unseated longtime Democratic incumbent Harold Volkmer that the Democrats managed even 40 percent of the vote.